 Truth is, God never allows adversity to punish you or because he’s angry with you.
 Adversity is never intended to shame you or condemn you.
 No, God’s intentions are always to draw you and secure you.
 To nurture you and love you.
 Heal you and rewire your faulty mindsets and beliefs.

 Looking back and reflecting upon each season of being emotionally burned out, I see three overarching lessons – gifts, actually.
-The first season’s gift, Life.
+The first season of emotional burnout’s gift, Life.
 The second season’s gift, Trust.
 And the third season’s gift, Collaboration.
 But here’s the thing, the second gift and the third gift I most certainly would have missed without the first – Life.
 So let’s start there.

 Something Missing From My Life